Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Introduction: quasi-normal (resonant) expansions and black hole ringdown

 The plan of the article is as follows.
 In section \ref{s:Keldysh} we revisit the Keldysh expansion of the resolvent of a non-selfadjoint operator and apply it to the asymptotic resonant expansions in QNMs of a scattered field.
-In section \ref{s:Hyperboloidal approach} we give the elements of the evolution problem of a wave equation in the hyperboloidal scheme and identify the relevant non-selfadjoint infinitesimal time generator for the application of the Keldysh resonant expansion in this setting.
-Sections \ref{s:Time-domain_evolution} and \ref{s:spectral_QNM_expansions} contain the main results of this work.
-Specifically, in section \ref{s:Time-domain_evolution} we implement numerically the hyperboloidal time-evolution by using a pseudo-spectral method and in section \ref{s:spectral_QNM_expansions} we construct the Keldysh QNM resonant expansions demonstrating the remarkably performant spectral re-construction of the time-domain signal and insisting on the recovery of polynomial tails.
-We present in section \ref{s:regularity_excitation_coefficients} a short discussion of regularity aspects of QNMs and what role the scalar product plays the qualitative control of their excitation coefficients.
-Finally, in section \ref{s:conclusions} we present our conclusions.
+As an application of the versatility of the Keldysh expansion we sketch its application to the problem of so-called ``non-linear QNMs''.
+In section \ref{s:Time-domain_evolution} we illustrate the performance of the Keldysh QNM expansion by comparing, in a proof-of-principle spirit, the (numerical) implementation of the hyperboloidal time-evolution of a Gaussian testbed initial data in different spacetime asymptotics with the corresponding Keldysh QNM resonant expansions, demonstrating the remarkably performant spectral re-construction of the time-domain signal.
+We present in section \ref{s:regularity_excitation_coefficients} a short discussion of some regularity aspects of the problem in terms of $H^p$-Sobolev norms and their implication in the role that the scalar product plays the qualitative control of their excitation coefficients.
+In section \ref{s:phys-struc} we present some physical and structural implications of the Keldysh analysis, encompassing the late and early behaviour of the Keldysh expansion (namely tails in Schwarzschild, initial time of validity of the expansion, transients...), convergence issues of the asymptotic series and QNM Weyl asymptotics.
+In section \ref{s:conclusions} we present our conclusions and perspectives.
+Finally, the main text is complemented with three appendices covering the most technical aspects of the discussion.